zydou/arti/doc/dev/notes/memory-limit.md

    A `Account` has methods
    for accounting the allocation and freeing of memory.

-Actual memory allocation is handled by the participant itself, using the global heap.

 The `usize`'s handled by methods are in bytes, but they are nominal and need not be completely precise.